nestybox/sysbox-ee/docs/usage.md

 that enables the Linux user namespace in containers.
 By default, userns-remap is disabled in Docker.

-Sysvisor works out-of-the-box with either configuration of Docker (with or without userns-remap enabled).
+Sysvisor works out-of-the-box with either configuration of Docker (i.e., with or without userns-remap enabled).
 No change to Sysvisor's configuration is needed either way.

-However, Sysvisor works best with Docker userns-remap *disabled* (though this mode is supported on a reduced number of distros, as described [here](../README.md#supported-linux-distros)).
+However, Sysvisor works best with Docker userns-remap *disabled* (though this is supported by Sysvisor in a reduced number of distros, as described [here](../README.md#supported-linux-distros)).

-The reason is that when userns-remap is disabled, Sysvisor will allocate exclusive user-ID and group-ID mappings for the container's user namespace, thereby improving container-to-container isolation.
+The reason userns-remap disabled is preferred, is that in this case Sysvisor will allocate exclusive user-ID and group-ID mappings for the system container's user namespace, thereby improving container-to-container isolation.

-If on the other hand Docker userns-remap is enabled, then Docker chooses the user-ID and group-ID mappings for the container;
-Sysvisor honors these.
+If on the other hand Docker userns-remap is enabled, then Docker chooses the user-ID and group-ID mappings for the container and Sysvisor honors these.
 However Docker currently has a limitation: it uses the same user-ID and group-ID mappings for all containers, thereby decreasing isolation between containers (i.e., if a process